kdheepak/taskwarrior-tui/README.md

 ![](https://user-images.githubusercontent.com/1813121/96957124-0c211f00-14b7-11eb-9d29-b3b68420af44.gif)

 This highlights the days for your due tasks in a calendar view.
-You can configure the number of months in a row by changing the `uda.taskwarrior-tui.calendar.months_per_row` attribute in your `taskrc` file.
+You can configure the number of months in a row by changing the `uda.taskwarrior-tui.calendar.months-per-row` attribute in your `taskrc` file.
 See the next section for more information.

 You can switch back to the task view by hitting the `[` key.